joseeden/joeden/docs/099-Project-Management/010-Introduction/001-Agile.md

 ## Sprints

-In the Agile model, the software development life cycle still applies.
-Unlike the waterfall method, where there is one long iteration of the SDLC, Agile is many quick iterations of the SDLC.
+In Agile, the software development life cycle (SDLC) consists of many quick iterations called **sprints**.
+Unlike the waterfall method, which has one long iteration, Agile emphasizes frequent delivery of working software.

-These quick iterations are called sprints, and the purpose of sprints is to accomplish the frequent delivery of working software principle of the Agile manifesto.
-A sprint is a specific period of time (time-boxed) which is usually between two weeks and four weeks, but preferably as short as possible.
-The duration of the sprint should be determined before the process begins and should rarely change.

-During a sprint, each team takes on as many tasks, also known as user stories, as they feel they can accomplish within the time-boxed duration of the sprint.
-When the sprint is over, the software should be working and deliverable, but that doesn't necessarily mean that it will be delivered; a sprint doesn't always lead to a release, but Agile requires the software to remain deliverable.
+- **Sprint Duration**
+  - Time-boxed to 2 to 4 weeks, ideally as short as possible.
+  - Duration should be decided beforehand and rarely changed.

+- **Sprint Goals**
+  - Teams take on tasks that can be completed within the sprint.
+  - Software must be working and deliverable by end of sprint.
+  - Software doesn't necessarily need to be always released.

 ## Backlog

-It is the role of the product owner to create the backlog.
-This backlog is made up of all of the features for the software, in a prioritized list.
-The features in the backlog are a result of the Requirements & Analysis phase, and include features that won't necessarily be in the immediate release.
-New features can be added to the backlog at any time, and the product owner can reprioritize the backlog based on customer feedback.
+The **backlog** is a prioritized list of features created by the product owner, derived from the Requirements & Analysis phase.

+- Includes features not in the immediate release.
+- New features can be added anytime.
+- Product owner can reprioritize based on feedback.

 ## User stories

-When a feature gets close to the top of the priority list, it gets broken down into smaller tasks called user stories.
-Each user story should be small enough that a single team can finish it within a single sprint.
-If it's too large to be completed in a single sprint, the team should break it down further.
-Because the software must be deliverable at the end of each sprint, a user story must also abide by those rules.
+As features rise in priority, they are broken down into **user stories**.

+- Should be small enough to complete in a single sprint.
+- If too large, it should be divided further.

 A user story is a simple statement of what a user (or a role) needs, and why.
 The suggested template for a user story is: